Here are a few ways to protect your hearing while hunting and shooting.

 Impulse Ear Plugs

+Since impulse ear plugs allow you to hear the much of the noise present in the environment around you, this also makes them good choices for protecting your hearing while hunting.
 While they are a good product, impulse ear plugs do not provide a very high level of protection overall (Noise Reduction Rating of 22 for passive protection, slightly less for noise activated protection).
-For this reason, I don’t recommend using them by themselves to protect against extremely loud noises, such as indoor shooting ranges or short barreled rifles.
-However, they are a pretty good choice for hunting hearing protection for a hunter on a budget.
+For this reason, they aren’t the best form of shooting ear protection if you’ll be spending a lot of time at an indoor shooting range or shooting short barreled rifles.
+However, they are a pretty good choice for protecting your hearing while hunting if you’re on a budget.

 Electronic Ear Muffs

-For those that want to spend a little more money for a significant increase in performance in a set of hunting hearing protection, Howard Leight makes a couple sets of excellent electronic earmuffs (the Impact Sport above and the Impact Pro).
-They are more expensive than ear plugs or regular ear muffs, but they are still pretty reasonably priced and provide excellent performance by blocking loud noises and amplifying all other sounds.
+For those that want to spend a little more money for a significant increase in performance in a set of hunting hearing protection, Howard Leight makes a couple sets of excellent electronic earmuffs (the Impact Sport pictured above and the Impact Pro pictured below).
+They are slightly more expensive than ear plugs or regular ear muffs, but they are still pretty reasonably priced and provide excellent performance by blocking loud noises and amplifying all other sounds.
 So, not only will they protect your hearing, but they actually improve it as well.

 This makes them useful both at the range and when hunting.
-At the range, this allows the shooter to protect their hearing while still being able hold a normal conversation with another person.
+At the range, electronic ear muffs protect the hearing of the shooter, but still allow him or her to hold a normal conversation with another person.
 While hunting, this allows the user to hear all the little sounds he or she needs to hear, like the snap of a twig made by an approaching deer.
 Additionally, since they are ear muffs, they also provide protection to the bones of hearing.

 Electronic Ear Plugs